 And he looked at me and he said, “Whatever for?”

 And I’ve wondered about that down the years.’ *

 It’s 1940 in Melbourne.
 A young student named Tom Molomby graduates from the University of Melbourne, already on his way to an illustrious career as a barrister.
 A decade later, John Cain graduates from the University of Melbourne’s law school.
 He goes on to become the Premier of Victoria.

 Victoria Law Foundation exists because Molomby and Cain decided they wanted to make the legal system more accessible for Victorians, and they realised the money accumulating from the trust accounts of Victorian solicitors could help them do it.

-Victoria Law Foundation was established in 1967, and we celebrate our 50th birthday this year.
-Funded by the Victorian Legal Services Board Public Purpose Fund, our primary vision has always been to raise community understanding of, and access to, a better and more responsive justice system.
+Established in 1967, Victoria Law Foundation is funded by the Victorian Legal Services Board Public Purpose Fund.
+Our primary vision has always been to raise community understanding of, and access to, a better and more responsive justice system.

 Over the years, we’ve funded the establishment of many legal bodies in Victoria, including the Law Reform Commission of Victoria, Leo Cussen Centre for Law, PILCH Homeless Persons Legal Clinic, now part of Justice Connect and Human Rights Law Resource Centre.

 We’ve played a pivotal role in the growth and popularity of Law Week and giving rural, regional and disadvantaged students an opportunity to gain a better understanding of the law through our Law Talks programs.

 Sure, not everyone will have heard of us, but our legacy speaks volumes about the importance of our work and our place in the legal sector.